 If you're not a part of a Homeowner's Association, you'll also likely be responsible for the exterior care of your home.
 You'll need a few things to make sure you keep your home and yard maintained year-round:

-In addition to having the right tools in your kit, it might put your mind at ease to have an idea of some of the most common types of repair projects you might need to perform.
-Mark says that minor plumbing (think leaky faucets or fixtures) and spackling are pretty typical repairs that are needed in the first few years of homeownership.
+In addition to having the right tools in your kit, it might put your mind at ease to have an idea of some of the most common repair projects you might need to perform.
+Minor plumbing (think leaky faucets or fixtures) and spackling are pretty typical repairs that are needed in the first few years of homeownership.
 That's because these areas take a lot of wear and tear and if your home is newer, it may "settle" into the foundation over time.

 If after watching a few do-it-yourself videos or consulting with friends and family, you still feel uncomfortable performing the repair, you should trust your gut and call a professional.
 When calling on subcontractors, beware of scammers.
 A good process to follow when looking for a professional service provider is to ask for referrals.
 Inquire with neighbors and friends, coworkers, or consult sites that vet and rate service providers, like Angie’s list or HomeAdvisor.
 It's also always a good idea to research the company's record with the Better Business Bureau.

-Have a checklist for maintenance--both external and internal, and post it in your garage and utility room.
+Have a checklist for maintenance handy and post it in your garage and utility room.
+(You can use Twin Cities Habitat's maintenance checklist.)
+We also recommend setting reminder tasks in your phone to keep you on track throughout the year.
 Some good maintenance reminders to include are:

 You can also learn some basic and advanced project and repair skills at local workshops.
 Community colleges will offer public training sessions from time-to-time, and local hardware stores often offer workshops on smaller fix-it projects on weekends.
 These classes can be immensely helpful and help build your confidence in making other repairs.